How to Stand Out With Your Sign Customization and Design

 #1.
 Create a Unique Shape

 First off, try a unique shape.
 Square Signs allows you to cut most of our signs into a unique, custom shape, so you can catch people’s attention by putting your sign in the shape of a state, a house, your company logo, or anything else you can think of.
 People look at plain rectangular signs every single day of their lives.
-Give them something new to pay attention to, and you’ll be rewarded with more leads from your sign.
+Give them something new to pay attention to and you’ll be rewarded with more leads from your displays be they acrylic signs, PVC signs, gator board signs or anything else.

 #2.
 Choose the Right Color Combination